Board of Trustees

 After the owners of Maguire Brothers’ retired in 2006, Hugh, with his wife Betsy Maguire O’Hara, started anew as Maguire O'Hara Construction.
 They feel fortunate to have built upon an established reputation, continuing to share their customer-first values and hard-earned expertise with the people of Oklahoma.
 By delivering on a tradition of quality work at fair and accurate prices with a handshake and a smile, they look forward to serving families and businesses across the state for generations to come.

-Peter Evans was born and raised in South Oklahoma City and graduated from Mount Saint Mary High School in 2003.
-He attended Texas Christian University from 2003-2006, then transferred to finish his degree at neighboring University of Texas at Arlington.
-He graduated in December of 2008 with a Bachelor’s Degree in Interdisciplinary Studies and he completed the Air Force ROTC program throughout his time in college.
+Peter Evans was born and raised in South Oklahoma City and graduated from Mount St. Mary Catholic High School in 2003.
+He attended Texas Christian University from 2003-2006, then transferred to finish his bachelor’s degree at neighboring University of Texas at Arlington, where he also completed the Air Force ROTC program.

-In addition to his time with PAL, Peter has served on the Board of Directors for the South Oklahoma City Chamber of Commerce where he is the current Chairman-elect, the Capitol Hill Main Street Board of Directors, Exchange Rotary Board of Directors, and the National Association of Police Athletic Leagues Board of Directors.
-He was a member of TEAM South Class II, LOKC LOYAL Class XI, LOKC Signature Class 36, and he is currently in SALLT Class 15.
+In addition to his work, Peter has served on the Board of Directors for the South Oklahoma City Chamber of Commerce where he is the current Chairman, the Mount St. Mary High School Board of Directors, the Capitol Hill Main Street Board of Directors, Exchange Rotary Board of Directors, and the National Association of Police Athletic Leagues Board of Directors, and he was a founding member of the YWCA Allies Committee.
+He was a member of TEAM South Class II, LOKC LOYAL Class XI, LOKC Signature Class 36, and SALLT Class 15.

-Peter was also named to the Journal Record’s Achievers Under 40 Class of 2015, and he received the 2015 South Oklahoma City Youth for Christ Impact Award.
+Peter was named to the Journal Record’s Achievers Under 40 Class of 2015, and he has the 2011 South Oklahoma City Chamber of Commerce Volunteer of the Year award, the 2015 South Oklahoma City Youth for Christ Impact Award, and the 2019 Leadership OKC Distinguished Leadership Award.

 Karen Aguilar Kennedye is an Oklahoma City native.
 Karen graduated from Mount St. Mary in 2009.
 During her time at The Mount, she met Patrick Kennedye (a third generation Rocket) whom she would marry in 2012.